How To Write A Song: That Will Make You Better

 Writing songs can be enjoyable and rewarding.
 It lets you express your feelings and share your thoughts.
 It also helps you connect with people.
 Follow these guidelines on how to write a song.

-Whether you are a newcomer to songwriting or someone looking to improve on their skills, this is for you!
+Whether you are a newcomer to songwriting or someone looking to improve their skills, this is for you!

 A person sitting with a notebook, brainstorming ideas and feelings for songwriting, illustrating the process of how to write a song effectively.